iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

  - src/app/app.module.ts (added service / ionic generate does not inject it for us)
  - src/app/services/todo/todo.service.ts (refactored to use FeathersService)

+We also need to refactor menu page to allow items with commands (e.g. "logout"), as well as page url's on the menu.
+See code on Github for the edits.

+Next, we will create login/registration page and use Feathers client authentication.
+We will also add some guards to redirect pages that require auth to the login page.

 ## END